-1: To protect Minnesota consumers and support Minnesota businesses by ensuring the quality of motor, heating, and industrial fuels distributed in Minnesota and promote air quality improvement by ensuring that motor fuels meet state and federal standards.
-(Minnesota Statutes, Section 239.011, and Sections 239.75 through 239.80)
+To protect Minnesota businesses and consumers by employing a wide range of techniques to ensure the quality of motor, heating and industrial fuels distributed in Minnesota.
+Promote air quality improvement by ensuring that motor fuels meet state and federal standards.
+Minnesota Statutes, Section 239.011, Subdivision 2 and Sections 239.75 through 239.80.